Dhara222/student-oragnize/README.md

 📚 Subjects Tracker	Automatically track all unique subjects offered 🚪 Safe Exit	Gracefully terminate the program

+🧠 Python Concepts Demonstrated

+📋  List

+A **list** is used to store student records.

+Lists are **mutable**, which means their contents can be changed.

+Example:
+students = []
+The project uses operations such as: students.append(student_data)

+and:
+del students[i]
+to add and remove student records.

+📖  Dictionary

+A dictionary stores information using key-value pairs.
+The Student ID is used as the main key, while the student's information is stored inside the dictionary.
+Example:
+student_data = {
+    102: {
+        "name": "Dhara",
+        "Age": 19,
+        "Grade": "A",
+        "Date": "2007-06-02",
+        "Subjects": ["maths", "sci", "python"]
+         }
+       }
+Dictionaries make it easy to access and update individual student information.

+🔒  Tuple

+A tuple is used to store the Student ID and Date of Birth together. student_info = (student, Date)
+Tuples are immutable, meaning their values cannot be changed after creation.

+This demonstrates the difference between mutable and immutable data structures.

+📚  Set

+A set is used to maintain a collection of unique subjects. subject_set = set()
+Subjects are added using:
+subject_set.update(Subjects)
+A set automatically prevents duplicate subjects.

+🔄  CRUD Operations

+The application demonstrates the four basic CRUD operations:
+CRUD
+Application Feature
+Create
+Add Student
+Read
+Display All Students
+Update
+Update Student Information
+Delete
+Delete Student

+🔢  Type Casting

+Since input() returns data as a string, type casting is used when numerical values are required.
+Example:
+student = int(input("Student ID: "))
+Age = int(input("Age: "))
+Here, int() converts the user's input into an integer.

+✂️  String Manipulation

+The project processes comma-separated subjects using split() and strip().
+Subjects = Subjects.split(",")
+Subjects = [Subject.strip() for Subject in Subjects] For example: maths, sci, python is converted into:
+["maths", "sci", "python"]

 🔁 Control Flow

 The project uses several Python control-flow concepts:

 ~ while loop →   keeps the main menu running